Small Living Room Ideas

 Limit collectibles to one or two favorite pieces, or allow one outstanding accessory to become a focal point.

-Instead of an arrangement of flowers, display a single elegant bloom, like an orchid.
+Instead of an arrangement of flowers, display a single elegant bloom, like an orchid or peony.

-Create more height by accessorizing shelves with tall objects.
+Create needed height by accessorizing shelves with tall objects.

 Use accessories with reflective or see-through qualities that will blend into the background, like glass jars and canisters.

-Avoid hanging artwork with heavy ornamental frames, as they can overpower a small room.
-Large artwork is fine, just make sure picture frames aren’t bulky.
-A large frameless painting with canvas wrapped edges is ideal.
+Avoid artwork with heavy ornamental frames as this can overpower a small room.
+Large artwork is fine, just make sure picture frames aren’t ornate and bulky.
+A large, frameless painting with wrapped canvas edges is ideal.

-Small living room design ideas that really work-- hang framed pictures of landscapes, or art that makes you feel like you're looking through a window.
-Any kind of artwork that has visual perspective will seemingly add depth to the room.
+Small living room design ideas that really work: hang a framed picture that has visual perspective, like a landscape.
+A landscape makes you feel like you're looking through a window.

 Go from small living room ideas to home page